 If you’re purchasing from any reputable company though, you shouldn’t have any problems.
 New homes and condo units always come with a warranty.
 The developer is required to honor their warranty and build the project to the specifications given in the purchase agreement.

-Malaysia has about twelve publicly listed developers.
-Being listed on the country’s stock exchange, the Bursa Malaysia, is usually a good indicator of whether a company has a strong reputation.
+There’s about twelve publicly listed developers.
+Being listed on the country’s stock exchange, the Bursa Malaysia, is usually a good sign that a firm has a strong reputation.

 Being listed means a company meet certain financial standards, capitalization requirements, and are accountable to their shareholders.
 They aren’t going to just run out of money halfway through the project.